 The New Year is a time for reflection, and, as I reflect on what’s been happening in the world of divorce over the past year, I am overwhelmed by the amount of amazing information that has become available!
 If you are going through a divorce, thinking about divorce, or dealing with the aftermath of divorce, you have more information available to you now – literally at your fingertips – than was ever available in the past.
 The problem now is – how do you sort through it all?
-To help you, I’ve listed my top 10 divorce blog posts for the year.
+To help you, I’ve listed my top 10 divorce blog posts of 2015.

 If you don’t find a topic of interest to you here, let me know!
 I have a whole new year of blogging in front of me, and I would love to know what you want to read about.
 Let me know what you want in the comments below!

 I wish you the best in the new year!

 10. The 10 Biggest Divorce Myths.
 What do you think you know about divorce that just isn’t true?
 Find out here.

 9. The Top 5 Hidden Costs of Divorce.
 How much does divorce really cost?
 Probably more than you think!
 Here are 5 hidden costs of divorce that you might not have thought about.

 8. Technology and Divorce: 5 Technological Mistakes That Can Destroy Your Divorce Case.
 Technology and Divorce Can Be Disastrous Together!
 Learn the 5 Most Common Technological Mistakes that People Make, and How to Avoid Making Them Yourself.